Dr. Teitelbaum has been referred to as "the breast implant revision expert," and he has published articles as well as book chapters on this subject.

 Implants resting too close together:

-Synmastia occurs when the implants appear too squashed together, huddled near the middle of the chest.
+Symmastia occurs when the implants appear too squashed together, huddled near the middle of the chest.
 Sometimes the nipples will face outwards, which is given the nickname "walleyed".
 This error can be traced back to improper capsule formation.
-While mostly cosmetic, synmastia can also cause discomfort for the patient and should be corrected by a skilled, patient and dedicated surgeon who has ample experience in this area of medicine.
+While mostly cosmetic, symmastia can also cause discomfort for the patient and should be corrected by a skilled, patient and dedicated surgeon who has ample experience in this area of medicine.

 Dr. Teitelbaum has performed hundreds of breast augmentations with breast lift procedures, and he does so with great regularity.
 He has experience with a wide variety of breast shapes, different patient goals and expectations, virtually every type of implant available in the United States, and every method of breast lift.
 This means that he can customize a result to suit the specific anatomy and desires of each patient.

 He has lectured on this topic to other surgeons.
 He has also served as an expert witness in legal cases regarding lifts with augmentations.
 While this operation can be performed safely, there are certain pitfalls that must be avoided and Dr. Teitelbaum is very aware of them.
 Having you heal safely is Dr. Teitelbaum's priority.